wake-82/DepthLive3D/README.md

 - **Preserve Screen Border** — When enabled, protects the edges of the screen.
 Recommended when using a high 3D Strength value.
 - **Depth Resolution** — Adjusts the resolution of the depth map.
 Higher resolution improves 3D quality but reduces frame rate.
 - **FPS Display** — Displays the current average conversion FPS on screen.
+- **Full SBS Screen Size** — Designed for AR glass users.
+Adjusts the screen size when outputting in Full SBS (fsbs).
 - **VR Screen Options** — Configure screen size, height, distance, center position, and screen reset.
 - **Keyboard Hotkeys** — Assign shortcut keys for each option.
 - **Letterbox Remove Toggle** — Automatically detects and removes letterboxing.
 This removes artifacts that can appear above and below the letterbox bars in letterboxed videos.
 Quest users can toggle this via controller input; other headsets must assign a keyboard shortcut.
 Make sure to turn this OFF when you're done, to prevent malfunctions.